tv-labs/appium-examples/README.md

 ## WebDriverIO Configuration

-The examples use WebDriverIO to connect to the TVLabs Appium server:
+The examples use WebDriverIO to connect to the TV Labs Appium server:

 ```javascript
 const wdOpts = {